allen-cell-animated/cellbrowser-tools/README.md

 1. On data handoff, modify a copy of prefs.json to have the proper parameters inside.
 You can omit prefs.json and it will use the existing prefs.json file or modify in-place but then you have to remember if you changed anything.

 2. Generate image data:
-On cluster, create a virtualenv and pip install aicsimageio and aicsimageprocessing and featurehandoff==0.1.1 and labkey and pandas into it.
+On cluster, create a virtualenv and pip install aicsimageio and aicsimageprocessing and featurehandoff==0.1.1 and labkey and pandas and jinja2 into it.
-You might have to modify createJobsFromCSV.py's generate_sh_for_row function to correct some hardcoded paths.
+You might have to modify fov_jov.j2 template to correct some hardcoded paths.
 TODO FIXME move them into prefs.json.
 run:
     ```
     python createJobsFromCSV.py myprefs.json -c -n